-Maybelline has made quite a few appearances on my blog and I do love Maybelline as a brand.
-Today I shall review something called cream eyeshadows.
-Cream eyeshadows are as the name suggests, eyeshadow pigment that has a semi-solid (the scientist just had to peek through huh???) consistency but once applied sets and dries on the skin.
+Cream eyeshadows are, as the name suggests, eyeshadow pigment that has a semi-solid (the scientist just had to peek through huh???) consistency but once applied typically sets and dries on the skin.
 Cream eyeshadows are usually applied on bare skin because if a primer was applied, there would be a barrier between the skin and the shadow which may make it slip and not set and stay in place.
-However, there are no rules!
-I have used it over eyeshadow even and it did work so, they are are a great way to experiment.
-These Color Tattoos by Maybelline are probably one of the best in the drugstore and also perhaps the cheapest.
-Just FYI, this is going to be a picture heavy review…
+But, this is makeup and there are no rules, so you do you!

-Individual pots of cream eyeshadow (or eyeshadow bases), that comes in matte, semi matte to iridescent shadows (I have non of the matte ones).
-All the ones I own contain some kind of iridescence either metallic or specks of glitter.
-They are semi solid (cream) and completely sets on the skin.
-I don’t exactly know how many colours there are in total.
-On the Malaysian website there are a total of 8 and I am missing Gold Rush.
-However, I have seen some of the completely matte shades reviewed by other Malaysian bloggers and YouTubers which leads me to believe that some other shades are available in Malaysia.
+Individual pots of cream eyeshadow (or eyeshadow bases), that come in matte and iridescent finish (I have non of the completely matte ones).
+I don’t exactly know how many colours there are and I have seen some of the completely matte shades reviewed by other Malaysian bloggers and YouTubers.
+Comes in 4 grams of product.

 Price: Retails for MYR 21.05 (from Watsons and Guardian) but just wait for promotions.
 I bought most of mine at MYR 12.